 In July 2010, Wikileaks released a huge cache of 90,000 secret military files related to Afghanistan.
 Revealing how the coalition forces had killed hundreds of civilians in unreported incidents, it also recorded the surge in Taliban attacks and the fear of support to the Taliban from neighbouring Iran and Pakistan.

 Throughout spring 2011, the Taliban launched a major offense, targeting government officials and buildings.
-The attacks took place in Kandahar with the Taliban claiming to take over the city.
-This inflamed insurgency, fuelled by the recent killing of Osama bin Laden, demonstrates how the Afghan government and Western forces are tilting at windmills of extremists groups, trapping the country in a spiral of violence.
+The attacks took place in Kandahar with the Taliban claiming control over the city.

 There is no immediate end in sight to the Afghanistan conflict, and its complex issues and lack of stable governance mean that new conflicts will continue to rise.
 However, there is a small but steady increase in the number of groups working towards building civil society on a local level and mediating conflicts.
 The stance on development in Afghanistan is shifting slightly, with more awareness being given to locally-led projects as opposed to donor-led projects.
-After more than three decades of conflict, the fatigue of war felt by its people is strong, and there is a definite need for a chance of a more tolerable situation in a country where many generations have only known war.
+After more than three decades of conflict, the fatigue of war felt by its people is strong, along with a yearning for a chance of a more tolerable situation in a country where several generations have only known war.